wikimedia/WikiContrib/docs/Usage.rst

 Query Creation
 ==============

-To create a query, the user needs to add the data (username’s of Gerrit and Phabricator) to the query.
+To create a query, the user needs to add the data (usernames of Gerrit and Phabricator) to the query.
 The user can add the data in two different ways:

-1. Entering username's manually.
+1. Entering usernames manually.
-2. Adding username's in bulk.
+2. Adding usernames in bulk.

 **Entering usernames manually:**